peterhinch/micropython-async/v3/docs/SCHEDULE.md

 Positional args:
  1. `func` This may be a callable (callback or coroutine) to run, a user defined `Event` or an instance of a `Sequence`.
- 2. Any further positional args are passed to the callable or the `Sequence`.
+ 2. Any further positional args are passed to the callable or the `Sequence`;
+ these args can be used to enable the triggered object to determine the source of the trigger.

 Keyword-only args.
 Args 1..6 are
 [Time specifiers](./SCHEDULE.md#41-time-specifiers): a variety of data types